ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 Preparation, Planning and Practice
 ----------------------------------

-Your teams Incident Response Plan is only as effective as it is workable and relevent.
-This operation of the plan needs to be tested, and your team needs to practice fulfilling the various roles in the plan so that when it needs to swing into action all players understand what needs to happen and how to do it.
+Relative to your team, the Incident Response Plan is only as effective as it is workable and relevent.
+The operation of the plan needs to be tested, and your team needs to practice fulfilling the various roles in the plan so that when it needs to swing into action all players understand what needs to happen and can purely focus on the problem at hand.

 Incident Reports & the Postmortem
 ---------------------------------

-When the Incident is over, gather the RCA and Postmortem Team and follow the SKA Post Incident `Postmortem <https://confluence.skatelescope.org/display/SE/Incident+Management>`_ review process.
+When the Incident is over, gather the Postmortem Team and follow the SKA Post Incident `Postmortem <https://confluence.skatelescope.org/display/SE/Incident+Management>`_ review process.